Vergepoland/throwback-ai-support/data/antivirus.md

 ---
-description: Section Antivirus, The base of everthing
+description: Section Antivirus, The base of everything
 ---

 # Antivirus